-Ever wondered how much you can earn working as an English teacher in China?
-This article is going to help you with that burning question regarding teaching in China salary.
 The salary standard is increasing in China with the fast-growing economy.
-However, salary rates vary from industry to industry, for foreign teachers teaching English in China, it also differs depending on your education background and teaching experiences, as well as the type of institutions you teach at.
+However, salary rates vary from industry to industry.
+For foreign teachers teaching English in China, it also differs depending on mainly three factors:

-Here is the infographic for a complete salary guide teaching in China.
-As it shows, apart from your qualifications and experiences, it depends on which schools you with you, different types of schools might have different offerings, and generally speaking, greater income comes with bigger responsibilities.
-But generally speaking, English teaching jobs in China offer a quite decent pay for foreigners.
+Below is the infographic of a complete salary guide for teaching in China.
+As it shows, apart from your qualifications and experiences, how much you earn depends on the type of schools you teach, and generally speaking, greater income comes with bigger responsibilities.
+In general, teaching English in China offers a decent pay which allows for a comfortable lifestyle for expats.

 There are a lot of job opportunities in China for English speakers due to its current high economical growth, and people’s demand for overseas education and business communication.
 So let’s take a look at in the non-adult education sector, how much can a foreign English teacher earn (in a month):